adirepo/web-crawler/README.md

 ## Usage

 ### Crawl a Domain
-Send an HTTP GET request to the `/pages with query param as target=<your-target-url>
+Send an HTTP GET request to the `/pages with query param as target=<domain-url>